-For the first time in history, a collection of more than 130 sumptuous treasures from the Palace of Versailles is coming exclusively to Canberra.
+Feast your eyes on a collection of 130 sumptuous treasures from the Palace of Versailles at this exclusive to Canberra exhibition.

 Versailles: Treasures from the Palace, on show at the National Gallery of Australia (NGA) in Canberra until 17 April 2017, is a once-in-a-lifetime chance to see and experience a mesmerising period in French history.